vulkano-rs/vulkano-www/content/guide/buffer_creation/example_operation.md

 ## Submission and synchronization

 The last step is to actually send the command buffer and execute it in the GPU.
-We can do that by synchronizing with the gpu, then executing the command buffer:
+We can do that by synchronizing with the GPU, then executing the command buffer:

 ```rust
 use vulkano::sync;